frzng/syslinavinici.cz/en_GB/_md_pages/implementation-of-measures.md

 ## **Financial resources:**

-**Programme: **Small grant scheme and rescue programmes for specially protected species II of programme CZ02
+**Programme:** Small grant scheme and rescue programmes for specially protected species II of programme CZ02

 Supported by a grant from Iceland, Liechtenstein and Norway.

 This project also had financial support from EEA funds 2009-2014 and the Ministry of the Environment.
 Its content is exclusively the responsibility of ALKA Wildlife, o.p.s. and cannot in any way be regarded as the opinion of the donor or the Ministry of the Environment.

-EHP fondy 2009–2014, Ministerstvo životního prostředí

 ![](/media/loga_mgs_stojato_mm.jpg){: .wysiwyg-float-left}